Gradient Leakage Defense with Key-Lock Module for Federated Learning

 Many attempts have been dedicated to protecting private information leakage from gradients.
 A significant proportion of these, including gradient perturbation, data obfuscation or sanitization, \ac{DP}, \ac{HE}, and \ac{MPC}~\cite{li2020privacy}, attempt to safeguard private training data or publicly shared gradients transmitted between clients and servers.
 Zhu \emph{et al.}~\cite{zhu2019deep} experimented with adding Gaussian and Laplacian noise, reporting that only the magnitude of distribution variance matters, not the noise type.
 Leakage attacks fail when the variance exceeds $10^{-2}$, but at this level of variance, the global model performance dramatically declines.
 Chamikara \emph{et al.}~\cite{chamikara2021privacy} proposed a data perturbation method that preserves training data privacy without compromising model performance.
 The input dataset is treated as a data matrix and subjected to a multidimensional transformation in a new feature space.
 They perturbed the input data with various transformation scales to ensure adequate perturbation.
 However, the method relies on a centralized server controlling the generation of global perturbation parameters, and crucially, the perturbation method may corrupt the architectural information of image-based data.
 Wei \emph{et al.}~\cite{wei2021gradient} employed \ac{DP} to add noise to each client's training dataset and introduced a per-example-based \ac{DP} approach for the client, called \emph{Fed-CDP}.
 To improve inference performance and defend against gradient leakage, a dynamic decay noise injection method is proposed.
 However, experimental results reveal that although the method prevents training data reconstruction from the gradient, inference accuracy significantly deteriorates.
-Moreover, the computational cost is high since \ac{DP} is performed on each training sample.
+Moreover, the computational cost is high since \ac{DP} is performed on each individual training sample.